rrathle/music-playlist-service/tasks/project-mastery-tasks/MasteryTask04.md

 To return the result of this activity, we'll have to convert the `AlbumTrack`'s to our API defined `SongModel` class and add them in a list in the `GetPlaylistSongsResult`.

+Since we're only partially implementing the `GetPlaylistSongsActivity` class in this sprint, you only need the following tests to pass to complete this Mastery Task:

+- handleRequest_playlistExistsWithSongs_returnsSongsInPlaylist
+- handleRequest_playlistExistsWithoutSongs_returnsEmptyList
+- handleRequest_noMatchingPlaylistId_throwsPlaylistNotFoundException

 ### Doneness Checklist